mocoding-software/easy-doc-db/README.md

 - will create new folder at the location specified by input parameter.
 All files will go there using the following format: {guid}.{format}.

-IDocumentCollection provides access to all documents and allows createing a new one.
+IDocumentCollection provides access to all documents and allows creating a new one.

 ```cs
 IDocument<T> New();